khanrazadev/Frontend-Machine-Coding/Pagination/README.md

 ---

 This solution demonstrates effective pagination implementation, a crucial feature for managing large datasets in web applications.
-It incorporates a custom hook named usePagination to handle pagination logic efficiently.
+It incorporates a custom hook named useFetchData to handle pagination logic efficiently.
 Below, we outline the key aspects of this implementation without relying on specific numerical values, focusing instead on principles and strategies. 🌟